 There is not a specific test for overtraining and burnout, but a gradual decline in performance over time can be a sign that it is developing.
 Overtraining and burnout is often treated with a course of relative rest to allow the body and mind time to recover.

-Dr. David A. Wang is a sports medicine physician at Hospital for Special Surgery specializing in the treatment of acute and overuse injuries.
+Dr. David A. Wang is a primary sports medicine physician at Hospital for Special Surgery specializing in the treatment of acute and overuse injuries.
 His main clinical and research interests are overuse injuries, concussions, viscosupplementation injections, and the pre-participation physical exam.
 As a former collegiate baseball player, he also has a special interest in the care of baseball players.